Advice for Exam Stress: Parents & Students

 Help your child get enough sleep

 Good sleep will improve thinking and concentration.
-Most teenagers need between 8 and 10 hours' sleep a night.
-Allow half an hour or so for kids to wind down between studying, watching TV or using a computer and going to bed to help them get a good night's sleep.
+Most teenagers need between 8 and 10 hours sleep a night.
+Allow half an hour or so for children to wind down between studying, watching TV or using a computer and going to bed to help them get a good night's sleep.
 Cramming all night before an exam is usually a bad idea.
 Sleep will benefit your child far more than a few hours of panicky last-minute study.

 Be flexible during exams

 Advice is for parents/carers to be flexible around exam time.
 When your child is revising all day, don't worry about household jobs that are left undone or untidy bedrooms.
 Staying calm yourself can help.
 Remember, exams don't last forever!